Tacoma Narrows Bridge: Original bridge (1940)

-The desire for the construction of a bridge in this location dates back to 1889 with a Northern Pacific Railway proposal for a trestle, but concerted efforts began in the mid-1920s.
+The desire for the construction of a bridge in this location dates back to 1889 with a Northern Pacific Railway proposal for a trestle bridge; however, it was only in the late 1920s that interest in this project was revived.
 In 1937, the Washington State legislature created the Washington State Toll Bridge Authority and appropriated $5,000 to study the request by Tacoma and Pierce County for a bridge over the Narrows.
 The bridge was designed by Leon Moisseiff and cost $6.4 million.

 The first Tacoma Narrows Bridge opened to traffic on July 1, 1940.
 Its main span collapsed into the Tacoma Narrows four months later on November 7, 1940, at 11:00 a.m.
 (Pacific time) possibly as a result of aeroelastic flutter caused by a 42 mph wind.
 The bridge collapse had lasting effects on science and engineering.
-In many undergraduate physics texts, the event is presented as an example of elementary forced resonance, with the wind providing an external periodic frequency that matched the natural structural frequency, the cause is still debated by engineers today.
-A contributing factor was its solid sides, not allowing wind to pass through the bridge's deck.
+In many undergraduate physics texts, the event is presented as an example of elementary forced resonance, with the wind providing an external periodic frequency that matched the natural structural frequency; the cause is still debated by engineers today.
+A contributing factor was its solid sides which did not allow wind to pass through the bridge's deck.
 Thus, its design allowed the bridge to catch the wind and sway, which ultimately took it down.
 It was the first suspension bridge to utilize these solid I-beams as a form of support for the road deck, as other bridges would incorporate trusses in their designs in order to catch the wind.
-Its failure also boosted research in the field of bridge aerodynamics and aeroelastic, fields which have influenced the designs of all the world's great long-span bridges built since 1940.
+Its failure also boosted research in the field of bridge aerodynamics and aeroelastic fields which have influenced the designs of all the world's great long-span bridges built since 1940.